iu-parfunc/gibbon/gibbon-compiler/examples/layout_benchmarks/README.md

 3.)
 Processing tags when the Abstract data type has 3 fields, Tags, Content and Next Adt.

+    Here we test all the 12 permutations of the layout but and traversal order.

-    TODO: add numbers for all j X k variations of the source code and data layout.
+    Below are numbers for all j X k variations of the source code and data layout.
     Here j = total number of ways you can traverse the Adt, i.e, the specific order of fields you traverse.
 (Since the number of fields are 2 its tags first, next adt second or next adt first, tags second) k = total number of different layout = factorial(number of fields) = 3! = 6 total variations = j X k = 2 X 6 = 12 variations.